 - being unusually abrupt or intolerant of others

 - grandiose thoughts

 - feeling tired or lacking in energy

 - loss of interest in things you used to enjoy

 You may find that you enjoy mania and the enhanced creativity and productivity it brings.
 This may lead you to think there is nothing wrong at all, until your mood starts to change.

 There are several options for treating bipolar disorder, but there are also things you can do to help yourself.
-Learn to recognize the triggers and signs of an episode of depression or mania - a mood diary will help you to do this.
+Learn to recognise the triggers and signs of an episode of depression or mania - a mood diary will help you to do this.
 You may find the app, Mappiness, to be helpful in charting your mood.

 Your doctor can discuss treatment and medication, which can be very effective in treating the main symptoms of depression and mania.
-You may also find long term mood stabilisers effective.
+You may also find long-term mood stabilisers effective.

 How can we help?

 Look after your own health and wellbeing – check out our tips for wellbeing.